-Generally this stuff is not great for sculpting for prosthetics.
-It’s very soft, which means it’s great for blocking out forms you can build things up quickly and you can make changes to the forms quickly, but when it comes to texturing and fine detail it’s a nightmare because just the tiniest amount of pressure creates really deep marks.
+Generally, air dry clay is not great for sculpting for prosthetics.
+It’s very soft, so it makes blocking out forms a breeze, but when it comes to texturing and fine detail it’s a nightmare because just the tiniest amount of pressure creates deep marks.
 If you’re trying to do anything like loose flappy skin on a wound then it’s too soft to hold the form well, especially when you’re trying to get those really small gnarly bits.
-When you go to pour your casting material things like that can end up getting pushed down.
+When you go to pour your casting material parts of your sculpt can end up getting moved around and distorted.

 WED Clay – The Big Quick Master

-WED Clay is also a water based clay, but there’s something added to it that makes it dry much slower (usually lanolin, glycerin or natural oils).
-Because of those additives you can work on a sculpt for about two weeks before it dries out.
-When you sculpt with this, at the end of your sculpting session you spritz your sculpt with water, cover it with a layer of wet paper towels, then wrap the whole thing in plastic.
+WED Clay is also a water-based clay, but there’s something added to it that makes it dry much slower (usually lanolin, glycerin or natural oils).
+Because of those additives, you can work on a sculpt for about two weeks before it dries out so long as you spritz it with water, wrap it in a layer of wet paper towels and wrap the whole thing in plastic in between sculpting sessions.

-WED Clay is soft compared to oil based clay, but it is harder than regular old water based air dry clay and it does start to firm up over time.
+WED Clay is soft compared to oil-based clay, but it is harder than regular old water-based air dry clay and it does start to firm up more over time.

-Blocking out your sculpt is going to be fairly easy, and as it starts to firm up you’ll be able to add in the fine details like texture easily and be able to treat it a bit rougher than you would air dry clay.
-It’s a really nice sculpting choice I think, especially if you’re starting out and don’t want to deal with the quirks of oil based clay.
+Blocking out your sculpt is going to be fairly easy, and as it starts to firm up you’ll be able to add in the fine details like texture and be able to treat it a bit rougher than you would air dry clay.
+It’s a really nice sculpting choice, especially if you’re starting out and don’t want to deal with the quirks of oil-based clay.

 Oil Based Clay – The tricky mistress

-Oil based clay is a dream and a nightmare to work with all at the same time.
-Because it’s oil based it doesn’t dry out, ever, so you can keep reusing it over and over again, and it comes in different hardnesses, soft, medium and hard, but, even soft isn’t exactly soft, it’s like a brick.
+Oil-based clay is a dream and a nightmare to work with all at the same time.
+Because it’s oil-based it doesn’t dry out so you can keep reusing it over and over again.
+It comes in different hardnesses; soft, medium and hard but, even soft is similar to a brick.
 It is quite expensive compared to the other types, which is why WED clay is really the way to go if you want to make huge sculpts.

-When you start your sculpt and you want to block everything out you heat up the clay, you can even heat it up to a creamy liquid and drip/pour it on your work surface, as it starts to cool down again it hardens back up.
+When you start your sculpt and want to block everything out you need heat up the clay to make it workable.
+You can even heat it up to a creamy liquid and drip/pour it on your work surface.
+As it starts to cool down again it hardens back up.
 This is part of what can make it tricky to work with, if you’re blocking things out and you decide to change something, then you might need to heat it up to get it soft enough to make changes.
-Basically, when you work with Oil based clay you spend a lot of time heating things up to make it workable, or cooling things down to make it firm which when you start out with sculpting can be a little tricky but it is one of the things that makes this clay so amazing to work with.
+Basically, when you work with oil-based clay you spend a lot of time heating things up to make it workable or cooling things down to make it firm.
+When you start out with sculpting it can be a little tricky to get used to, but it is one of the things that makes this clay so amazing to work with.

-When it comes to detailing and texturing, it being so hard is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
-Pouring your casting material isn’t unlikely to squish any parts of your mould as well.
+When it comes to detailing and texturing using a nice hard clay like this is a dream because you can be pretty rough with your sculpt and not worry about squashing parts of the form or making huge marks in the clay with a tiny amount of pressure.
+Pouring your casting material isn’t likely to squish any parts of your sculpt as well.

-With Oil based clay, you can use naptha which is lighter fluid for smoothing and buffing surfaces, refining edges, getting rid of tool marks and things.
-Obviously you need to be careful because naptha is flammable and not good for your skin or if you breathe it in so you need to be careful and work safely, you know, gloves, ventilation, mask, goggles, that kind of thing.
-You can use 99% alcohol as well, or I think turpentine although I haven’t tried either of those, I just stick with naptha.
+With oil-based clay, you can use Naptha (lighter fluid) for smoothing and buffing surfaces, refining edges, getting rid of tool marks and things like that.
+Naptha is flammable and not good for your skin or inhaling so you need to be careful and work safely.
+You know, gloves, ventilation, mask, goggles, whatever’s going to keep you safe.
+You can use 99% alcohol as well, or turpentine (I think) although I haven’t tried either of those – I just stick with Naptha.

-Sulphur free isn’t a type of clay, it’s like a subset of the types of clay, so you can get a Sulphur Free oil clay for example.
-If you plan to be using silicone then you want to use a sulphur free clay because the silicone reacts with sulphur and can cause issues like it not curing.
-There are ways around it like using sealers over your sculpt if you do end up using a sulphur clay but it’s easier to just get a non sulphur based clay.
+Sulphur free isn’t a type of clay exactly, it’s like a subset of the types of clay, for example, you can get sulphur free oil based clays.
+If you plan to be using silicone then you need to make sure you’re using a sulphur free clay because the silicone reacts with sulphur and can cause issues like the silicone not curing.
+There are ways around it like using sealers over your sculpt if you do end up using a sulphur clay but it’s easier to just get a non-sulphur based clay.

 Other types of clay – the mystery box

 Monster clay has become popular lately which I haven’t had a chance to play with.
-It’s quite expensive and is a sulphur free oil/wax based clay, so you use it a lot like the oil based clay, heating it up to soften it, and cooling it to down to harden it.
+It’s quite expensive and is a sulphur free oil/wax based clay.
+It’s used a lot like oil-based clay with heating it up and cooling it down to make it workable.

-There’s also a polymer clay Sculpey that’s becoming popular.
-Polymer clay usually doesn’t actually contain any clay minerals, it’s based on PVC.
-I haven’t used a polymer clay, but it’s very popular for making the little clay models, beads, things like that.
-From what I’ve read it does dry out and get harder, you can fire it if you want to.
+There’s also a polymer clay called Sculpey that’s becoming popular.
+Polymer clay usually doesn’t contain any clay minerals, it’s based on PVC.
+I haven’t used polymer clay, but it’s very popular for making little clay models, beads and things like that.
+From what I’ve read it does dry out and get harder and you can fire it if you want to.
 There are ways to soften it back up while you’re working with it, but it seems like it’s not easy to re-soften like it is with oil based clays and requires you to massage something into it.

 What clay should you use?

-If it’s something that’s going to be sculpted over months, or if it’s something you’re just going to be working on on weekends and you don’t want to have to keep going and keeping your clay moist then oil based clay would be a good way to go, likewise if it’s a smaller piece then oil based clay is a good way to go, but you could sculpt smaller pieces with WED clay, you know there’s no reason not to if you like working with WED clay.
+If it’s something that’s going to be sculpted over months, or something you’re just going to be working on on weekends and you don’t want to have to keep your clay moist then oil-based clay would be a good way to go.
+Likewise, if it’s a smaller piece then oil-based clay is a good way to go.
+But, you could sculpt smaller pieces with WED clay, there’s no reason not to if you prefer working with WED clay.

 If you can get your hands on different types of clay to play around with, then it’s worth it to try and find what works best for you and to figure out what you like to work with for different things.
 You might find you like doing more organic types of work with one type of clay, and more non organic pieces like armour with another type of clay.

-I hope this was helpful guys, if you’ve got any questions or anything let me know in the comments section below and let us know what your favourite clay is and why.
+I hope this was helpful guys!
+If you’ve got any questions or anything let me know in the comments section below and let us know what your favourite clay is and why.